matsengrp/hyperfreq/README.md

-# Hyperfreq
+# hyperfreq

-This software is python based hypermutation analysis tool.

-Because, ya know, we like to get hyperfreqy...
+A Bayesian APOBEC3-induced hypermutation analysis tool implemented in Python.

 ## CLI usage

 Analysis

     # Simple anlysis comparing each sequence to a consensus sequence contructed from the entire alignment
     hyperfreq analyze alignment.fasta